wing5wong/artisan-whs-static/source/_events/2020-09-09_daily-time-schedule-change-for-junior-school-due-to-senior-examinations.md

 ---
-title: Daily time schedule change for Junior school due to Senior examinations
+title: Time schedule change for Junior school due to Senior examinations
 date: 2020-09-09T21:50:52.463Z
 ---
 For the duration of the Senior examinations the daily time schedule for the Junior school will change to the following: